larkintuckerllc/k8s-cka-tutorial/05-know-how-to-configure-authentication-and-authorization/README.md

 Search for *rbac* to find [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).

+**note:** Buried in this document is how to refer to a ServiceAccount *SA* in Namespace *NS*, i.e., *system:serviceaccount:NS:SA*.
+Also such accounts can be grouped by Namespace, i.e., *system:serviceaccounts:NS* (plural).

+While not covered in video, the ability to impersonate another user is important to know.
+Search for *impersonate* to find [Authenticating](https://kubernetes.io/docs/reference/access-authn-authz/authentication/).

 ## Script

 Now that we have explored authentication by manually creating Certificates for the cluster we created using *kubeadm*, we explore how authentication works for our EKS cluster.